 One of the primary advantages of avoiding the banking system is getting away from the host of fees that many traditional bank accounts come with.
 From ATM fees, monthly fees, overdraft fees and more, many people are attracted to the idea of saving money from avoiding banking fees.

-When it comes to saving money, traditional banks don’t offer very inspiring rates.
-Using a traditional banking alternative, such as a money market account, for example, may allow you to access more competitive interest rates.
+When it comes to saving money, traditional banks don’t always offer very inspiring rates.
+Using a traditional banking alternative, such as an online-only bank, for example, may allow you to access more competitive interest rates.
 Even online banking can expose you to better rates on your savings.

 On the other hand, there are many advantages that come with using a bank to store your money.
 Here are some of the benefits of storing your money in a bank account: